davenza/PyBNesian/docs/source/extending.rst

 .. note::

-    :class:`BayesianNetwork <pybnesian.models.BayesianNetwork>`,
+    :class:`BayesianNetwork <pybnesian.BayesianNetwork>`,
-    :class:`ConditionalBayesianNetwork <pybnesian.models.ConditionalBayesianNetwork>`
+    :class:`ConditionalBayesianNetwork <pybnesian.ConditionalBayesianNetwork>`
-    and :class:`DynamicBayesianNetwork <pybnesian.models.DynamicBayesianNetwork>` are not abstract classes.
-These classes provide an implementation for the abstract classes :class:`BayesianNetworkBase <pybnesian.models.BayesianNetworkBase>`,
+    and :class:`DynamicBayesianNetwork <pybnesian.DynamicBayesianNetwork>` are not abstract classes.
+These classes provide an implementation for the abstract classes :class:`BayesianNetworkBase <pybnesian.BayesianNetworkBase>`,
-    :class:`ConditionalBayesianNetworkBase <pybnesian.models.ConditionalBayesianNetworkBase>`
+    :class:`ConditionalBayesianNetworkBase <pybnesian.ConditionalBayesianNetworkBase>`
-    or :class:`DynamicBayesianNetworkBase <pybnesian.models.DynamicBayesianNetworkBase>`.
+    or :class:`DynamicBayesianNetworkBase <pybnesian.DynamicBayesianNetworkBase>`.

 Serialization
 -------------

-The Bayesian network models can be saved using pickle with the :func:`BayesianNetworkBase.save() <pybnesian.models.BayesianNetworkBase.save>` method.
+The Bayesian network models can be saved using pickle with the :func:`BayesianNetworkBase.save() <pybnesian.BayesianNetworkBase.save>` method.
 This method saves the structure of the Bayesian network and, optionally, the factors within the Bayesian network.
-When the :func:`BayesianNetworkBase.save() <pybnesian.models.BayesianNetworkBase.save>` is called, :attr:`.BayesianNetworkBase.include_cpd` property is first set and then ``__getstate__()`` is called. ``__getstate__()`` saves the factors within the Bayesian network model only if :attr:`.BayesianNetworkBase.include_cpd` is ``True``.
-The factors can be saved only if the :class:`Factor <pybnesian.factors.Factor>` is also plickeable (see :ref:`Factor serialization <factor-extension-serialization>`).
+When the :func:`BayesianNetworkBase.save() <pybnesian.BayesianNetworkBase.save>` is called, :attr:`.BayesianNetworkBase.include_cpd` property is first set and then ``__getstate__()`` is called. ``__getstate__()`` saves the factors within the Bayesian network model only if :attr:`.BayesianNetworkBase.include_cpd` is ``True``.
+The factors can be saved only if the :class:`Factor <pybnesian.Factor>` is also plickeable (see :ref:`Factor serialization <factor-extension-serialization>`).

-As with factor serialization, an implementation of ``__getstate__()`` and ``__setstate__()`` is provided when inheriting from :class:`BayesianNetwork <pybnesian.models.BayesianNetwork>`, :class:`ConditionalBayesianNetwork <pybnesian.models.ConditionalBayesianNetwork>`
+As with factor serialization, an implementation of ``__getstate__()`` and ``__setstate__()`` is provided when inheriting from :class:`BayesianNetwork <pybnesian.BayesianNetwork>`, :class:`ConditionalBayesianNetwork <pybnesian.ConditionalBayesianNetwork>`
-or :class:`DynamicBayesianNetwork <pybnesian.models.DynamicBayesianNetwork>`.
+or :class:`DynamicBayesianNetwork <pybnesian.DynamicBayesianNetwork>`.
 This implementation saves:

 - The underlying graph of the Bayesian network.
-- The underlying :class:`BayesianNetworkType <pybnesian.models.BayesianNetworkType>`.
+- The underlying :class:`BayesianNetworkType <pybnesian.BayesianNetworkType>`.
-- The list of :class:`FactorType <pybnesian.factors.FactorType>` for each node.
+- The list of :class:`FactorType <pybnesian.FactorType>` for each node.
-- The list of :class:`Factor <pybnesian.factors.Factor>` within the Bayesian network (if :attr:`.BayesianNetworkBase.include_cpd` is ``True``).
+- The list of :class:`Factor <pybnesian.Factor>` within the Bayesian network (if :attr:`.BayesianNetworkBase.include_cpd` is ``True``).

-In the case of :class:`DynamicBayesianNetwork <pybnesian.models.DynamicBayesianNetwork>`, it saves the above list for both the static and transition networks.
+In the case of :class:`DynamicBayesianNetwork <pybnesian.DynamicBayesianNetwork>`, it saves the above list for both the static and transition networks.

 If your extended Bayesian network class need to save more data, there are two alternatives: